the site for finding a nursing job worldwide

 • Do not fill the whole page with text.
 White space between the words, lines and paragraphs will improve the legibility of your resume.

-Pictures Don't include or attach pictures to your resume, unless it is a requirement for that job.
+Pictures Do not include or attach photos to your resume, unless it is a requirement for that job.

 Printer and Paper For a paper version of the resume, use good white paper and a good quality laser printer.
-Do not use color paper or paper with printed borders etc
+Do not use color paper or paper with printed borders or similar enhancements.

 The Email Resume Use a standard format such as .doc or .pdf or simply text (.txt or .rtf) Remember most Human Resource Managers or employers will not even attempt to open other documents.

-Proof-Read the Resume several times A resume with mistakes will most often end up in the wastepaper basket.
-Therefore,importance of proof-reading your resume cannot be emphasized enough.
+Proofread the Resume several times A resume with mistakes will most often end up in the wastepaper basket.
+Therefore, the importance of proof-reading your resume cannot be emphasized enough.

-• If English is your second language, have someone whose first language is English, proof your resume and cover letter.
+• If English is your second language, have someone whose mother tongue is English, proof your resume and cover letter.

 • A single typo can cost you the chance of the job.

-• An uncommon English formulation will reduce your chances of getting an interview, let alone the job.
+• A unique and uncommon English formulation will reduce your chances of getting an interview, let alone the job.

 Have someone Review your Resume Whatever you think about your resume, before you send it out, get a second and third opinion about it.
-When you work too long on your resume, you will not see your own mistakes.
+When you work too much time on your resume, you will not see your mistakes.
 Another person will be in a better position, to evaluate the overall quality of your resume and maybe make some valuable suggestions.

 When you have completed all of that, read the resume once again before you send it out.
 Only when you are sure it is what you want to submit, send it to the potential employer.